instantOS/instantos.github.io/docs/wmsettings.md

 - `accel_profile`: "flat" or "adaptive"
 - `pointer_accel`: Floating point number
 - `scroll_factor`: Floating point multiplier applied to scroll events (defaults to `1.0` when unset)
-- `left_handed`: "enabled" or "disabled" — swaps the primary/secondary buttons for left-handed use
+- `left_handed`: "enabled" or "disabled"; swaps the primary/secondary buttons for left-handed use

 ## Layout tree and gaps